johnnyreilly/jsdoc-javascript-vs-typescript/TALK.md

 <!-- .slide: data-transition="slide" data-background="./images/typescript-2-3.png"  -->
 <aside class="notes">
 typescript started supporting type checking based upon a flavour of JSDoc

+"we mainly see it as part of a strategy to let people incrementally adopt TypeScript."
 </aside>

 ### [TypeScript 2.3](https://devblogs.microsoft.com/typescript/announcing-typescript-2-3/#type-checking-in-javascript-files-with--ts-check-and---checkjs)